GiftBTE-developer/GiftBTE/README.md

 $ cd 1e-6
 $ mpirun -np 4 ../../../BTE_CPU

-### About 3D case function
+### About 3D cases
-The current website version supports 2D case calculations.
+The current website version supports steady-state 2D case calculations.
-For 3D cases, you do not need to compile the BTE_CPU file yourself — simply use the provided BTE_CPU file.
+For steady-state and transient-state (TDTR and TTG) 3D cases, you do not need to compile the GiftBTE code yourself — simply use the provided executable BTE_CPU file.

-Examples of 3D functions:
+Examples for running 3D cases:
 $ chmod -x BTE_CPU
 $ cd bin/examples/Finfet/1e-7
 $ mpirun -np 4 ../../../../BTE_CPU

-The attached executable was built with the following environment versions.
-To ensure proper execution, it is recommended to use the same or compatible versions:
+The attached executable BTE_CPU file was built with the following environment.
+It is recommended to use the same or compatible versions:
--OpenMPI: 4.1
+- OpenMPI: 4.1
--GCC: 7.5
+- GCC: 7.5
--CMake: 3.14
+- CMake: 3.14

+### The GPU version for transient-state cases (TTG and TDTR)
+The compiled executable BTE_GPU file is also attached in the current website, which supports solving transient-state TTG and TDTR cases with GPUs.
+This executable BTE_GPU file was built with the following environment:
+- OpenMPI: 4.1
+- GCC: 12.3
+- CMake: 3.27
+- Cuda: 12.4

+Examples for running:
+$ chmod -x BTE_GPU
+$ cd bin/examples/TDTR
+$ export OMPI_MCA_btl=self,vader,tcp
+$ mpirun -np 1 ../../../BTE_GPU

+# More
-# More details can be found in [User's Mannual](https://sjtu.feishu.cn/docx/GzB2dXQfaozenFxEtP4cQEJOnKb)
+More details can be found in [User's Mannual](https://sjtu.feishu.cn/docx/GzB2dXQfaozenFxEtP4cQEJOnKb)